Looking Closely at the Growth Curve for Sharecare Inc. (SHCR)

 SHCR’s Market Performance

-SHCR stocks went up by 0.74% for the week, with a monthly jump of 7.87% and a quarterly performance of -19.41%, while its annual performance rate touched -72.52%.
-The volatility ratio for the week stands at 7.46% while the volatility levels for the past 30 days are set at 7.81% for Sharecare Inc. The simple moving average for the period of the last 20 days is 4.94% for SHCR stocks with a simple moving average of -48.87% for the last 200 days.
+SHCR stocks went down by -24.45% for the week, with a monthly drop of -9.61% and a quarterly performance of -41.19%, while its annual performance rate touched -79.13%.
+The volatility ratio for the week stands at 11.77% while the volatility levels for the past 30 days are set at 8.59% for Sharecare Inc..
+The simple moving average for the period of the last 20 days is -22.34% for SHCR stocks with a simple moving average of -60.57% for the last 200 days.

 Analysts’ Opinion of SHCR